The EEP Robotics Challenge is an exciting, practical activity where students learn how to build, program and control autonomous LEGO® robots.

 The Challenge, carried out in school or at after-school clubs over the course of a term, involves using these skills to complete a series of short, exciting aviation missions using LEGO® MINDSTORMS® Education EV3 sets.
 From speed racing to humanitarian aid, they’ll demonstrate their skills at challenges held around the country.

 Teams also research, design, plan, implement and present their own solution to a contemporary engineering problem – developed with support from the Royal Air Force and Rolls-Royce.

 Regional events will take place across the UK between January to March 2019.
 Dates and venues will be confirmed soon.

 All of our activities are delivered by an experienced education officer, and volunteers play a supporting role in the sessions to bring out and communicate real-world applications of science, technology and engineering.

-- Event volunteers support the logistics of the event and offer useful guidance to our young students.
+- Event volunteers support the logistics of the event and offer useful support and guidance to our enthusiastic young people.

 If you like working with young people and are interested in robotics, you could help us make the day truly exciting and memorable for the students.

 Applications open on 15 October 2018.